---->

 models as gravity seems insignificant for normal small bodies and

-atomic repulsions prevent substantial compression.
+atomic repulsions prevent substantial object compression.
 (Strangely perhaps it

-has not yet proved possible to use the fact that neutrons and neutrinos
+has not yet proved possible to use the fact that groups of neutrons or neutrinos

-Despite Gilbert disproving Aristotle many times in his works,
+Despite Gilbert disproving much of Aristotle many times in his works and his physics having no apparent place for gods,

-Gilbert's theory was labeled by many physicists as 'Aristotelian'
+Gilbert's theory became labeled by many physicists as 'Aristotelian'

-god-derived - and was rejected in favour of the limited-god
+god-derived - and was rejected in favour of the god-separate

-Descartes mechanical-robot science (fully published by 1644) but
+Descartes mechanical-push science (fully published by 1644) but

 maybe akin to throwing out the baby with the bath water ?

-Information handling robots are a more modern technology than
+Information handling robots and remote-control are a more modern technology than

 mechanical robots, and modern information theory is now doing much